skiffer/hydra-docgpt.ai/docs/gpt-for-sheets-set-up-openai-api-keys.md

 Other possible issues could be found here: <a target="_blank" href="/docs/support-gpt-sheets-docs-slides-forms-gmail/">Troubleshooting</a>

+> Exception: Request failed for https://api.openai.com returned code 404.
+Truncated server response: { "error": { "message": "The model gpt-4-0125-preview does not exist or you do not have access to it.", "type": "invalid_requ... (use muteHttpExceptions option to examine full response) (line 366).

+It happens due to of your tier in Open AI, please increase your tier in OpenAI and the model will appear for your account.

+Official message from OpenAI
+> On July 6, 2023, we gave access to the [GPT-4 API](https://platform.openai.com/docs/models/gpt-4) (8k) to all API users who have made a successful payment of $1 or more.
+We plan to open up access to all developers soon, and then start raising rate-limits after that depending on compute availability.
+> For API accounts created after August 18, 2023, you can get instant access to GPT-4 after purchasing $0.50 worth or more of pre-paid credits.
+You can read about prepaid billing.

 #### Useful links
 - <a href="https://platform.openai.com/docs/guides/rate-limits?context=tier-free" rel="nofollow" target="_blank">How to increase — Rate Limits for Open AI Keys </a>
 - <a href="https://platform.openai.com/api-keys" rel="nofollow" target="_blank">Your API Keys</a>